renebrummel/ForNAV.TrainingModules/Modules/04 Custom Report Layouts/CustomReportLayout.Trainer.md

 Demonstrate how ForNAV creates a custom report layout when reports are changed from the client.
 Demonstrate export and import.
 Demonstrate also how docx files seem empty.

+Developers only: Demonstrate moving custom layouts to an extension.

 ## Execution
 Duration: